 Resources should be allocated equitably across levels.

-By focusing intentionally on providing all students with the tools they need and the standardization of technology in classrooms across the district, MDUSD is maintaining an equitable foundation for student learning with technology.
-During the 2023-24 school year, MDUSD continued this work, adding classroom audio-visual resources to our standardized approach.
-Virtually every instructional space in the District now has a modern interactive flat panel that can be used by staff and students.
+By focusing intentionally on providing all students with the tools they need and the standardization of technology in classrooms across the district, MDUSD is moving toward an equitable environment for student learning with technology.